kxxt/aspeak/README.md

   -r RATE, --rate RATE  Set speech rate, default to 0 -S STYLE, --style STYLE
-                        Set speech style, default to "general" -R ROLE, --role ROLE  Specifies the speaking role-play.
+                        Set speech style, default to "general" -R {Girl,Boy,YoungAdultFemale,YoungAdultMale,OlderAdultFemale,OlderAdultMale,SeniorFemale,SeniorMale}, --role {Girl,Boy,YoungAdultFemale,YoungAdultMale,OlderAdultFemale,OlderAdultMale,SeniorFemale,SeniorMale}
+                        Specifies the speaking role-play.
 This only works for some Chinese voices!
-Available values are Girl, Boy, YoungAdultFemale, YoungAdultMale, OlderAdultFemale, OlderAdultMale, SeniorFemale, SeniorMale.
-  -d STYLE_DEGREE, --style-degree STYLE_DEGREE
+  -d {values in range 0.01-2 (inclusive)}, --style-degree {values in range 0.01-2 (inclusive)}
-                        Specifies the intensity of the speaking style. range: [0.01, 2].
-This only works for some Chinese voices!
+                        Specifies the intensity of the speaking style.This only works for some Chinese voices!

 Attention: If the result audio is longer than 10 minutes, the audio will be truncated to 10 minutes and the program will not report an error.
 Please refer to the documentation for other limitations at https://github.com/kxxt/aspeak/blob/main/README.md#limitations